1990 Guangzhou Baiyun airport collisions: Passengers and fatalities

-This incident was the deadliest aviation accident of 1990.
+The collisions were the deadliest aviation incident of 1990.
 Among the victims were not only passengers from mainland China, but also individuals from the United States, Sweden, Japan, Taiwan, Hong Kong, and Macau.

 On the Xiamen Airlines Boeing 737, seven of the nine crew members and 75 (including 30 Taiwanese, four people from Hong Kong, one from Macau, and one American) of the 93 passengers died.
 On the CAAC 757 aircraft all 12 crew members survived and 46 of 110 passengers died.
 Of the passengers who died in the 757, eight were from Taiwan.
 A total of 128 people died in the disaster, including Jiang, the hijacker of the Xiamen Airlines aircraft.
 This disaster also marked the first hull loss and fatal disaster involving a Boeing 757.

 Of the 46 fatalities aboard the CAAC flight, most died instantly, while five others succumbed to injuries after being taken to the hospital.
 Among the passengers was a tour group from Taiwan consisting of ten members—all of whom perished.
 The crash resulted in the deaths of 30 Taiwanese travelers, making it the deadliest incident involving tourists from Taiwan since the Republic of China allowed visits to mainland China in the late 1980s.

 A Swedish businessman on board was among the few survivors.
 None of the 12 crew members on the CAAC flight were killed, as they had been monitoring the hijacking situation from the cockpit via radio communications prior to the collision.

 The China Southwest Airlines aircraft sustained the fewest casualties, with only one crew member—who had stayed behind to clean the cabin—injured.
 Additionally, five passengers from Hong Kong and two from Macau were killed in the incident.